 Is The Mandalorian Kid Friendly?

 From the scenes we saw, The Mandalorian does have a Rogue One type feel to it.
 It’s darker than some of the Star Wars films.
 Since we’ve established that The Mando does have questionable morals, this one may not be for the little ones.
-I don’t think there will be language in it (there wasn’t from the little bits we saw), but there will be violence.
+And when a droid is likened to The Terminator, then it also makes me wonder about what’s to come.

 Reaction to The Mandalorian at Star Wars Celebration